SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 - `init(selector1, selector2, resultSelector)` - initializes the object to work with the elements corresponding to the supplied selectors

-- `add()` - adds the numerical value of the element corresponding to `selector1` to the numerical value of the element corresponding to `selector2`, and then writes the result in the element corresponding to `resultSelector`
+- `add()` - adds the numerical value of the element corresponding to `selector1` to the numerical value of the element corresponding to `selector2`
+    * then, writes the result in the element corresponding to `resultSelector`

-- `subtract()` - subtracts the numerical value of the element corresponding to `selector2` from the numerical value of the element corresponding to `selector1`, and then writes the result in the element corresponding to `resultSelector`
+- `subtract()` - subtracts the numerical value of the element corresponding to `selector2` from the numerical value of the element corresponding to `selector1`
+    * then, writes the result in the element corresponding to `resultSelector`

 ## Input
 There will be no input your function must only provide an object.